microsoft/build25-LAB309/Lab-Instructions/Exercise-1.md

 1. Can you tell us if zone redundancy is enabled for the Azure Container app?
 1. In azure.yaml, can you explain how `azd` know to open port 5000 on the Azure Container App?
+1. Try using Copilot Chat in `Agent` mode and tell it you want to deploy this app to Azure using azd.

 **Hints**:
 * azd Compose uses Bicep.
 All IaC files are generated in memory.
 To get the Bicep code: